Devalbhimani/Mood_song_player/README.md

-# 🎵 Mood Song Player – AI-Powered Emotion Detection from Video
+# 🎵 Mood Song Player – Emotion Detection from Video

 The **Mood Song Player** is a web-based application that detects a user's mood from a video using facial emotion recognition and plays songs that match the detected emotion.
 This AI-powered music player brings personalized music experience based on how you feel – just smile, frown, or express, and let the music match your mood!